Are You Looking to Rehome Your Pet?

 - Where you got them from

 - How long you have had your pet

 This may save you from repeating the same information over and over again.

 If you have exhausted all alternatives, Hamilton Residents may surrender their pets to the Hamilton Township Animal Shelter by appointment only.
 There is a $100 surrender fee (which may be waived at the discretion of our Director in the event of financial hardship or extenuating circumstances).
-Please call the shelter to discuss your pet, your situation, and to schedule an appointment.
-609-890-3555.
+Please call the shelter to discuss your pet and your situation, and to schedule an appointment: our number is 609-890-3555.